 You can think of a session as a “room” where clients can interact with one another in real-time — associated with a unique session ID.
 New sessions are generated by your app server via the server SDKs.
 Clients can obtain the session ID and a unique authentication token from the server to initialize and connect to the session, after which they can publish streams and subscribe to streams in the session, as well as listen for events dispatched by the session (such as a new user connecting).

 Check out our developer guides to learn how to create a session with the server SDKs, join a session with the client SDKs, and explore more session-related functionality.
-For information on specific classes, methods, and events associated with sessions, review our API Reference docs for Web, iOS, Android, and Windows.
+For information on specific classes, methods, and events associated with sessions, review our API Reference docs for Web, iOS, Android, Windows, and Linux.

 A token is a unique authentication “key” that allows a client to join a session.
 When a client attempts to join a session, your app server generates a unique token and sends it to the client along with the session ID.
 Tokens have expiration dates (specified by the server), whereas sessions never expire.
 Tokens can also be assigned roles — publisher, subscriber, or moderator, which determine the permissions of the client, such as publishing streams and subscribing to streams in the session.